dvrkoo/MAML_DL/readme.md

 - Gratitude to the creators and maintainers of the Omniglot and MiniImageNet datasets.
 - This project utilizes the excellent [PyTorch](https://pytorch.org/) library and ecosystem.
 - Experiment tracking and visualization were greatly aided by [Comet ML](https://www.comet.com/).
-- _(Optional: Add any specific GitHub repositories or individuals whose code/ideas provided inspiration or assistance)._